AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 **What it covers:**
 Full standards‑alignment certification for federal agencies, DoD components, defense contractors, intelligence community elements, and critical infrastructure operators subject to federal AI governance requirements.

+**Certification cycle:** Scope is reviewed and re-anchored at each 90-day interval.
+Each period produces a full sealed report and a new 90-day certification.
+Monthly ledger reviews (twelve per year) run within each 90-day window — these are monitoring reviews, not re-certifications.
+The certification fires at the 90-day boundary.

 Components:
 - All Tier 3 components included
 - Standards Alignment Report — maps deployment against all 18 frameworks in `STANDARDS-ALIGNMENT.md`, delivered as a signed, sealed PDF
 - NIST AI RMF function mapping: GOVERN · MAP · MEASURE · MANAGE
 - CMMC 2.0 control alignment report for DoD contractors
 - EU AI Act Article 12 compliance documentation for dual‑jurisdiction deployments
 - FAR/DFARS addendum — federal acquisition regulation compliance layer
-- Monthly ledger reviews (twelve per year) in place of quarterly
+- Monthly ledger reviews (twelve per year) within each 90-day certification window
 - SCIF‑compatible written delivery — all reports delivered in writing, no digital transmission required if specified in engagement terms
 - Named entry in AION‑Registry at Defense & Government tier (public)